When we first started building the MeasureMatch platform, little did we know how much blood, sweat and tears would go into it.

 If you've used Airbnb and similar services marketplaces, then you've paid this kind of platform fee before, and likely many times.

-The MeasureMatch Platform Fee for client account holders will start at 12.5% on top of the first $/£/€ 10,000 spent through the platform and drop to as little as 4%, as spending grows each calendar year.
+The MeasureMatch Platform Fee for client account holders will start at 12.5% on top of the first $/£/€ 10,000 spent through the platform and that fee will drop to as little as 4%, as spending grows each calendar year.

 Here's some math to break it down in a scenario:

 Let's say you've already completed a single $45,000 contract in 2020 AND you're currently in a $17,000 contract AND you're in the process of locking in another contract, the budget for which is $24,000.
-In the aggregate, because your total contract value crosses three tiers, your effective fee would be 9% or $7,780 on top of $86,000 of total contracts.
+In the aggregate, because your total contract value crosses three tiers, your effective fee, across all contracts, would net out to 9% or $7,780 on top of $86,000 of total contract value.

 A traditional recruitment or contractor service would markup by 20-30%, costing as much as $25,800.
-The MeasureMatch platform is nowhere close.
+The savings, in this scenario, is right around $18,000.
+Not insubstantial.

 When you come back for another project between now and Tuesday, 15 December 2020, all contracts are eligible for our lowest fee tier of 4%, which is reserved for clients spending $1 million or more!